sebivenlo/esd-2024-threejs/README.md

 - Docker (compose) file (if applicable)

-How to Start:
+# How to Start

-Follow these steps:
-- Clone repository and open it in VS Code
+1. Clone repository and open it in VS Code
-- Have docker desktop open
+2. Have docker desktop open
-- Open terminal at Practical_Tasks\Compromised_Workshop folder
+3. Open terminal at Practical_Tasks\Compromised_Workshop folder
-- Do
+4. Run the following commands:
    1. docker-compose build --no-cache
    2. docker-compose up

-- Now start working on the tasks, the page will show changes automatically when you cloned through github desktop.
+5. Start working on the tasks.

+The page will show changes automatically when you cloned through GitHub Desktop.
 When you downloaded the zip, just save (ctrl + s) and they show.
 No need to restart the container.

 Results will show here: